KalyaniPayyavula/angular-alerts/README.md

 angular.module('myAwesomeApp', ['drahak.alerts']);
 ```

-Alerts have two files source and template so you can easily replace the template with your own.
-Just load it to template cache as `drahak/alerts.html`.
+Alerts module has two files: source and template so you can easily replace the template with your own.
+Just load it to template cache as `drahak/alerts.html` or `drahak/alert.html` (see directives below).

 Use
 ---